 - 10 whole cloves toasted

-- 2 Tbsp worchesterchire, or to taste optional, for color
+- 2 tablespoon worchesterchire, or to taste optional, for color

 - Crush or chop the allspice and cloves.
 Pulse the mushrooms in a food processor, being very careful to coarsely pulse them in small batches, as over-processing will give a cloudy sauce.